Ignatian Prayer For Generosity

 Sometimes we give because we want to help others.
 Sometimes we give because it’s the right thing to do.
 Sometimes we give because of what it will look like on our resume or in the eyes of others.
 That last reason is not so good.

-READ: Prayer For World Peace Images
+READ: Prayer For A Friend Success

 The best gift you can give is one that was given freely, without thought of what it looks like for you or for anyone else.
 Your gifts should come from your heart, offered with generosity and love for God and others — not with an eye towards how they will be perceived by other people or yourself (even if no one but God ever knows).